wso2/docs-updates/en/docs/updates/overview.md

-## What are WSO2 Updates?
+## What is WSO2 Updates?
-WSO2 Updates include improvements that are released by WSO2, on top of a released WSO2 product version.
+WSO2 Updates is how WSO2 releases improvements to existing products, on top of a released WSO2 product version.
-With updates, you do not have to wait until the next product version release to get the product enhancements and security fixes.
+With updates, you do not have to wait until the next product version release to get  product enhancements and security fixes.

 <a class="open-modal" data-open="modal1">
     <img src="../../assets/img/updates/update-model.png">